astroumd/lmtoy/docs/unity.md

       cd $WORK_LMT/2022S1RSRCommissioning
       git clone https://github.com/teuben/lmtoy_2022S1RSRCommissioning
       cd lmtoy_2022S1RSRCommissioning
       make runs
       sbatch_lmtoy.sh linecheck.run1

 This has well over 300 obsnum entries.
-This particular script generator has also history 50m and 32m data included in the run file.
+This particular script generator has also historic 50m and 32m data included in the run file.
 If for some reason you only want to process historic 32m data, you would make a temporary run file, viz.

       grep h32 linecheck.run1 > test1
       sbatch_lmtoy.sh test1

 which currently has only 199 entries, and only for source **I10565**.
 In serial mode this would take about 60 mins on Unity, but in the new parallel mode,